-Right Choice FDC has effective and systematic risk management planning to identify any possible risks and hazards to our learning environment and practices related to Covid-19.
-Where possible, we have eliminated or minimised these risks as is reasonably practicable.
-Control measures are reviewed in consultation with staff members.
-Due to the constant changes in managing our Service during the pandemic, our approach to risk management is ongoing and fluid.
+Right Choice FDC has effective and systematic risk management planning to identify any possible risks and hazards to our learning environment and practices related to colds, flu and other infectious diseases.
+Where possible, we have minimised these risks as is reasonably practicable.